Esfinge

-Esfinge (Spanish for "Sphinx", born June 14, 1993) is the ring name of a Mexican luchador enmascarado (or masked professional wrestler).
-He works for Consejo Mundial de Lucha Libre (CMLL), where he is the current Mexican National Light Heavyweight Champion, in his first reign.

-Esfinge's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-He is the son of Magnum, the grandson of Halcón Furia and the nephew of Halcón Furia Jr. and Mr. Brisa.
+Esfinge (Spanish for "Sphinx", born June 14, 1993) is the ring name of a Mexican professional wrestler working for Consejo Mundial de Lucha Libre (CMLL).
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.

+The son of Magnum, the grandson of Halcón Furia and the nephew of Halcón Furia Jr. and Mr. Brisa, he began his career in 2009 under the ring name "Halcón Furia Jr." Two years later, he debuted in CMLL under the new ring name "Esfinge".
+He is a former Mexican National Light Heavyweight Champion (holding the longest reign in the title's history), CMLL Arena Coliseo Tag Team Champion, Mexican National Tag Team Champion, Occidente Tag Team Champion and Occidente Light Heavyweight Champion.
+He is also a former member of the stables La Excelencia Tapatia with Titán and Tritón, and La Fuerza Tapatia with Fugaz and Star Black.
+He has also wrestled in the United States for Ring of Honor (ROH), All Elite Wrestling (AEW) and Major League Wrestling (MLW).

 Professional wrestling career

+Early career (2009–2011)

-The wrestler later known as Esfinge made his in-ring debut in late 2009, wrestling under the ring name "Halcón Furia Jr.", the same name his uncle used for years and was an homage to his grandfather who was the original Halcón Furia.
-In 2011, he was given a new ring identity, name and mask becoming "Esfinge", a character with Egyptian inspiration.
+The wrestler later known as Esfinge made his in-ring debut in 2009, wrestling under the ring name "Halcón Furia Jr.", the same name his uncle used for years and was an homage to his grandfather, the original Halcón Furia.

+Consejo Mundial de Lucha Libre (2011–present)

+Early years (2011–2016)

+In 2011, he was given a new ring identity, name and mask, becoming "Esfinge", a character with Egyptian inspiration.
 Due to the secretive nature of masked wrestlers in Mexico, Consejo Mundial de Lucha Libre (CMLL), the professional wrestling promotion that Esfinge works for, lists his debut as September 13, 2011, the debut of the Esfinge character.
-In September 2012, Esfinge was one of eight Guadalajara, Jalisco based wrestlers working for CMLL who competed in a Steel cage match, in which the last wrestler in the cage would be forced to unmask under Luchas de Apuestas (or "Bet match") rules.
-In the end Metatrón, Infierno, Acertijo, Black Metal, Halcon de Plata and Mr. Trueno all escaped the ring, leaving Esfinge to face off against In Memoriam.
-The match ended when Esfinge defeated In Memoriam, forcing him to unmask after the match and reveal his name as per lucha libre traditions.
-Esfinge teamed up with Black Metal to compete in a tournament for the vacant Occidente Tag Team Championship, but the team were defeated in the semi-finals by Sky Kid and Smaker.
-In early 2014, CMLL held a tournament to determine the next challengers for the Occidente Tag Team Championship, pairing Esfinge up with semi-regular partner El Gallo for the tournament.
-In the first round, the duo defeated Pitbull I and Pitbull II, in the second round, they defeated Mr. Trueno and Rey Trueno, and finally Exterminador and Malefico in the finals to earn a match for the championship.
-On February 28, 2015, Esfinge and El Gallo defeated Olímpico and Boby Zavala to win the championship.
-On May 12, 2015, they successfully defended the championship against the CMLL Arena Coliseo Tag Team Champions La Comando Caribeño (Misterioso Jr. and Sagrado).
+On September 9, 2012, Esfinge was one of eight Guadalajara wrestlers who competed in a steel cage match, in which the last wrestler in the cage would be forced to unmask under Lucha de Apuestas ("bet match") rules.
+Metatrón, Infierno, Acertijo, Black Metal, Halcon de Plata and Mr. Trueno all escaped the ring, leaving Esfinge to face In Memoriam, whom he defeated, forcing In Memoriam to unmask after the match and reveal his name, per lucha libre traditions.
+On March 5, 2013, Esfinge unsuccessfully challenged Bárbaro Cavernario for the Occidente Middleweight Championship.
+He was paired with Black Metal in a tournament for the vacant Occidente Tag Team Championship on September 15, but they were defeated in the semi-finals by Sky Kid and Smaker.
+In early 2015, Esfinge and semi-regular partner El Gallo won a tournament to determine the next challengers for the championship, defeating Exterminador and Malefico in the finals on February 13.
+On February 28, they defeated Boby Zavala and Olímpico to win the championship.